camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 }
 ```

-If you need more flexibility in configuring a Script Engine, you can override a method further up the chain in the Script Engine creation
+If you need more flexibility in configuring a script engine, you can override a method further up the chain in the script engine creation
 or provide your own plain implementation of the interface.
-Have a look at the following example that provides a custom *GraalVM JavaScript*
+Have a look at the following example that provides a custom **GraalVM JavaScript**
 instance with Nashorn Compatibility Mode enabled:

 ```java